 Accounts and users

-Whether you're approaching Copernica software from the old Publisher environment or the new MarketingSuite: the user management module is always available.
-Here, you can edit your own information, such as company name or credentials, and also create new logins for colleagues.
+The user management module is the place where you can edit your own information, such as company name or credentials, and also create new logins for colleagues.
 This is also the place to manage access rights to your accounts.
 Copernica's account and user management may seem a little complicated.
 This is because Copernica works together with a close-knit network of partners.
 Among these are advertising agencies, writers and DM and IT companies that support users in using Copernica.
 All partners need access to the software for various reasons, because they use the software for their own campaigns and because they need to be able to look into their clients' accounts.
 To enable this, we differentiate between 'users', 'accounts' and 'companies'.

 Most of the time, a connection exists between an account and a “real world company”.
 This is why most accounts are named after companies.
 For many Copernica users this suffices.
 For partner companies, this is a bit more complicated.
 A Copernica partner, such as an advertising agency, usually creates multiple accounts, because they have multiple clients.
 It's also not unusual for a partner to be called into action to watch along with an existing Copernica user that wants to use the service of an external specialist.
 In this case, the partner does not create a new account.
 To make this possible, we introduced the concept of users, accounts and companies: